bdarcus/csln/README.md

 3. No string-parsing, with the sole exception of the [EDTF date format][EDTF], which is now ISO-standardized as an extension profile of ISO 8601, with well-defined parsing rules, and parsing libraries available in multiple languages.
 4. Provide structure where needed, but offer alternatives where not.
 EDTF is available for diverse date-time encoding, but dates fields will fallback to a plain string.
 Likewise, the `Contributor` model offers similar flexibility, and power where needed.

+## Caveats and Status

+This is not particularly close to ready for actual use, and needs more development, testing, and input.

+A very high-level summary of where this at ATM:

+- complete-ish draft models for bibliography, citations, styles, locales
+- YAML and JSON serialization and deserialization of these models, and a `csln-schemas` binary that will create JSON schemas to validate them
+- a processor which can create formatted string output using the above inputs, but which is designed for pluggable renderers (see [#105](https://github.com/bdarcus/csln/issues/105)); includes basic author substitution, basic EDTF date parsing and formatting, and a few other things I'm likely forgetting
+- a `csln` CLI that uses the above; it's Rust, so a single binary, and very fast.

 ## The model